 When powering off, the tube generally needs another 2 – 3 minutes to cool down.

+You may wonder if using the standby switch when powering down is necessary – won’t the tube cool down regardless?
 It’s helpful to flip the standby switch when powering the amp off, mainly to save you a step whenever you return to the amp.
 If you’ve got roommates or family members who like to play with your gear, it’s also helpful to keep them from accidentally creating a surge or loud pops of volume without expecting it.